Lunes-Hosting/controlpanel/README.md

 ### Creating A Pull Request

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch
 5. Open a Pull Request

 ## License

-Distributed under the MIT License.
-See [LICENSE](https://github.com//controlpanel/blob/main/LICENSE.md) for more information.
+Distributed under the GNU General Public License (GPL).
+See [LICENSE](https://github.com/Lunes-Hosting/controlpanel/blob/main/license.txt) for more information.

 ## Authors